The Shape of Learning Curves: a Review: Definition, Estimation, Feature Curves

 \subsection{Combined Feature and Learning Curves}

 Generally, the performance of a learner $A$ is not influenced independently by the the number of training samples $n$ and the number of features $d$.
-In fact, several theoretical works suggest that the fraction $\alpha = \tfrac{d}{n}$ is essential.
-See, for instance, \cite{opper1990ability,watkin1993statistical,engel2001statistical}.
+In fact, several theoretical works suggest that the fraction $\alpha = \tfrac{d}{n}$ is essential (see, e.g. \cite{opper1990ability,watkin1993statistical,engel2001statistical}).
 Because of the feature-sample interaction, it can be insightful to plot multiple learning curves for a variable number of input dimensions or multiple feature curves for different training set sizes.
 Another option is to make a 3D plot---e.g. a surface plot---or a 2D image of the performance against both $n$ and $d$ directly.
-Instead of the number of features we can use any other measure of complexity as well.
+Instead of the number of features any other complexity measure can be used.

-As an illustration, Figure \ref{fig:surfaceplot} shows a plot of the performance of pseudo-Fisher's linear discriminant (PFLD; see Section \ref{sub:peaking}) when varying both $n$ and $d$.
-Taking a section of this surface, we obtain either a learning curve (horizontal section, fixed $d$) or a feature curve (vertical section, fixed $n$).
-The full, 2D contour plot gives a more complete view of the interaction between $n$ and $d$.
-Observe, for instance, in the bottom right subfigure that the optimal $d$ depends on $n$.
-Likewise, for the particular classifier that we study, there is an optimal $n$ for each $d$, i.e., the largest possible value of $n$ is not necessarily the best.
+Figure \ref{four:a} shows such a plot for pseudo-Fisher's linear discriminant (PFLD; see Section \ref{sub:peaking}) when varying both $n$ and $d'$.
+Taking a section of this surface, we obtain either a learning curve in Figure \ref{four:b} (horizontal, fixed $d$) or a feature curve in Figure \ref{four:c} (vertical, fixed $n$).
+Figure \ref{four:a} gives a more complete view of the interaction between $n$ and $d$.
+In Figure \ref{four:d} we can see that the optimal $d'$ depends on $n$.
+Likewise, for this model, there is an optimal $n$ for each $d'$, i.e., the largest possible value of $n$ is not necessarily the best.

 Duin \cite{Duin2000} is possibly the first to include such 3D plot, though already since the work of Hughes \cite{hughes1968mean}, figures that combine multiple learning or feature curves have been used, see for example \cite{jain1978optimal,duin1978accuracy}, and for combinations with complexity curves see \cite{skurichina1996stabilizing,duin1997experiments,robert1976choice,raudys1991small}.
 More recently, \cite{nakkiran2019deep,Rosenfeld2020} gives 2D images of the performance of deep neural networks as a function of both model and training set size.